Houston’s Spinach Artichoke Dip: Restaurant Secret Revealed

 What To Serve This Dip With

 Of course, you can dunk all sorts of foods in this dip, such as fresh veggies, dinner rolls, toast, or chips and crackers.
-You can even transfer it from the baking dish and serve it in a bread bowl if you wish.
+You can even transfer it from the baking dish and serve it in a bread bowl.
 But, you might wonder what else this appetizer pairs with.

 Let me give you some inspiration: